efarish/portfolio/aws/ecs_docker/README.md

 * All resources for this project are created using CloudFormation.
 * A VPC with two public and private subnets is created along with the supporting Internet and NAT gateways.
 * Two apporaches for linking an AWS API Gateway to ECS are explored: 1) Using an application load balancer (ALB), and 2) Using Cloud Map.
-* In both approaches, an ECS service containing two tasks is deployed the private subnets.
+* In both approaches, an ECS service containing two tasks is deployed to the private subnets.
 * For the ALB approach, an ALB is used to integrate API Gateway with ECS.
 * For the Cloud Map approach, a Cloud Map service discovery is used to integrat the API Gateway with ECS.
 * Both approaches use a VPC Link to give API Gateway access to the private subnets.